 The ensuing years were ones of stagnation.
 A Group of businessmen ran the spring, and while the spring continued to attract visitors, it ran into stiff competition as other spring sites throughout the city.

-The 1890s witnessed more improvements.
+More improvements were made in the 1890s.
 Jones constructed a large hotel, the Terrace, on Dunbar Avenue opposite the entrance gate.

 Dunbar had built a simple spring house in the 1860s.
 This was replaced by a tent that was erected each summer during the 1880s.
 In 1892, a final improvement was added.
 A magnificent spring house was constructed over the magic font.
 It stood on eight elaborate columns and was built into the hill.
 Marble footings supported the columns.
 A marble tile floor surrounded the spring.

 Jones' son, Alfred Wirt Jones, replaced his father as manager in 1896,.
 Business continued to grow, and by 1906, Bethesda shipped 300,000 gallons of water annually.

 During the 1920s, the business was reorganized and continued successfully.
 In 1934, however, felled by the Depression, Bethesda went into receivership.
 A trio of Chicago investors, Morris Cohn, Herman Glick, and George Brenner purchased the company and moved the Chicago "Bon Ton" business to Waukesha.

 Bethesda products continued to be bottled by the Bon Ton Company through the 1970s.
 The Slogan "Bottled At The Spring" was adopted.
 Exciting new soda water flavors were developed by the company in the lab, which was installed in the plant.

 The company sold most of the park to the city but retained the rights to the water.
 In 1949, the beautiful pavilion was demolished.
 The owners claimed it was beyond repair, and replaced it with a simple concrete block structure, which remains there today.